PART 11: PHIL DOUBT

 If she’d only called the house, she probably didn’t think it was important.
 All the more reason he should know.
 Clarke quickly shrugged his jacket back on.
 “Gotcha.
-I’ll be at her place then.”
+I’ll be at her place.”

 “You shouldn’t be at her beck and call,” Mrs. Clarke protested.
 “That’s not how a relationship works.”

-“Mom, it’s not a relationship, and I’m going of my own free will,” Clarke insisted.
+“Mom, we’re not dating.
+And I’m going of my own free will,” Clarke insisted.
 “Nothing wrong with helping people out, is there?”

 His mother held up her hands.
 “No, no, I was just saying, that’s all.
 But remember, it’s Thursday, a school night.
 And dinner will be in about an hour, around when your father gets home.
 Will you be back by then?”

 “I’ll call if not,” Clarke assured.

 “Please do,” his mother said with a smile.
 “Sometimes I worry.”